Python3pkg/DjangoSourceControl/README.md

 		   self.showFailAlert(JSON.stringify(data));
 	       });

-Additionally if you wanted to work directly in python you could import
+If you wanted to work directly in python using the django built in ORM you could import from the djangosourcecontrol models.

-	from the models directory.
+	EX:
-	from dsc.models import Project
+		from djangosourcecontrol.djangosourcecontrolmodels import Project
-	from dsc.models import ProjectFile
+		from djangosourcecontrol.djangosourcecontroldjangosourcecontrolmodels import ProjectFile
-	from dsc.models import ProjectFileVersion
+		from djangosourcecontrol.djangosourcecontrolmodels import ProjectFileVersion

+Additionally there is a collection of useful python custom methods for checking for authentication on files, projects and version, as well as the usual rest collection of get,set,update but not delete.

+	EX:

+		repo = DSCRepository()
+		pk = 1 #where 1 is the primary key of a project stored in the database project = repo.get_project(pk)
+		files = repo.get

 Will your application make use of any non-trivial algorithms?
 If so,describe them.:
 Allowing project files to be able to include and use source code from each other will be fairly non-trivial.